id-tech-3-tools/map-compiler/README.md

 # id Tech 3 Map Compiler
-This project aims to be an all-in app for compiling maps for games based on id Tech 3 engine.
-For now, the development is focused towards W:ET and q3map2.
-At it's current state, the project is just a modified version of [q3map2](http://q3map2.robotrenegade.com/), forked from [NetRadiant's q3map2 2.5.17n](https://gitlab.com/xonotic/netradiant/tree/225d4bba22a409bc1c375a2029d2162d336f0070).
+This project is a modified version of [Q3Map2](http://q3map2.robotrenegade.com/), which is a map compiler for games based on id Tech 3 engine, forked from [NetRadiant's q3map2 2.5.17n](https://gitlab.com/xonotic/netradiant/tree/225d4bba22a409bc1c375a2029d2162d336f0070).
+All API changes, bug fixes and new features are listed in the [changelog](changelog.md).

 ## Wiki
 The [wiki](https://github.com/isRyven/map-compiler/wiki) page has detailed information about all options map compiler currently supports.